 NNDR is organised on a national basis.
 The Welsh Government (WG) specifies the rate in the pound to be charged (the multiplier) and, subject to the effects of transition arrangements, local businesses pay rates calculated by multiplying their rateable value by the rate in the pound (the multiplier).
-The multiplier was 53.5p in 2022-23 (53.5p in 2021-22).
-The total rateable value of the Council equalled £97,646,775 on 31 March 2023 (£97,485,244 on 31 March 2022).
+The multiplier was 53.5p in 2023-24 (53.5p in 2022-23).
+The total rateable value of the Council equalled £97,831,709 on 31 March 2024 (£97,646,775 on 31 March 2023).
 The Council is responsible for collecting rates due from ratepayers in its area but pays the proceeds into the NNDR pool administered by WG.
 WG then redistributes the sums payable back to local authorities pro rata to adult population in each Council's area.

 The Council receives a contribution directly from the NNDR pool.
 The income from this is reflected separately in the Comprehensive Income and Expenditure Statement.
-This amount was £52.773 million in 2022-23 (£48.787 million in 2021-22).
+This amount was £47,626 million in 2023-24 (£52.773 million in 2022-23).
+The reduction in contribution is due to the higher level of Retail, Leisure and Hospitality Rates Relief provided by WG in 2023-24 (75% relief compared to 50% in 2022-23).
+Welsh Government therefore collected less in NNDR in 2023-24.